The Great 8 of Southeast South Dakota

 5 - Historic Prairie Village - Madison

 Located 2 miles west of Madison, on the shores of Lake Herman and situated on 120 acres, Prairie Village features more than 40 antique-filled buildings, reliving the days of an active turn-of-the-century main street.
 Visit the Lawrence Welk Opera House, sod and log houses, country school, churches and one of the last remaining chapel railroad cars, the “Emmanuel”.
+Ride the authentic 100+ year old steam-powered carousel.
 See agricultural displays, steam tractors, sawmill and much more.
-Prairie Village hosts many events throughout the year including the Steam Threshing Jamboree, held this year August 24-27.
+Prairie Village hosts many events throughout the year including the Steam Threshing Jamboree, held in August.

 6 - Good Earth State Park at Blood Run - near Sioux Falls